Click on our LED lighting store categories below to browse our range.

 |Natural / Neutral White, Daylight, or Pure / Cool White||4000K, 5000K, 6500K|

 The terms are often mixed up, even by the same manufacturer!
 So don't get led astray when one company's 'cool white' is another's 'daylight'.

 The safest thing to do is to look for the actual colour code (XXXXK).
 We specify this code on all our LED lighting product pages.

 4) Dimmable Lights

 If your lights use a dimmer, make sure you choose an LED that is 'dimmable.'
 These lights will typically work on your existing dimmers.
 In some cases, you may need to upgrade to an LED dimmer.

 Why Buy LED Lights From Our Online Store?

-Unlike other lighting stores, we don't stock hundreds of different lighting options.
-Ever been to Bunnings and felt overwhelmed by all the choice?
+Unlike other lighting stores, we don't stock dozens of different options for every type of lighting.
+Ever been to Bunnings or a lighting shop and felt overwhelmed by all the choices?
 We try and make things easier by only selling a limited number of LED lights in each category.
 We only sell quality products that are proven to reduce your lighting costs.

 You can browse our LED lighting store and checkout online (no account needed).
 Here are a few more reasons why you can shop at our lighting store with confidence:

 - Quality lighting brands with a proven track record (see above).

 - Three-year warranty on most LED light globes and fixtures (see warranty info).

 - Quick and secure delivery of your lights (see delivery info).